atharvaaswale/Health-Data-Analysis-No-Libraries/README.md

 # Health Data Analysis

-**HealthPlus Analysis** is a modular Python-based data analysis tool designed to assist healthcare professionals in monitoring and interpreting patient lifestyle and clinical data.
+This is a modular Python-based data analysis tool designed to assist healthcare professionals in monitoring and interpreting patient lifestyle and clinical data.
 Built as part of the *Programming Concepts and Practice (PCP)* module at Level 7, this project focuses on structured software development, without the use of high-level libraries such as Pandas or NumPy.

 ---